omgnetwork/ewallet/docs/setup/advanced/settings.md

 - `file_storage_adapter`: (`local`|`aws`|`gcs`, defaults to `local`)

-In order to use the file upload feature (for profile pictures and account logos), environment variables need to be defined.
+In order to use the file upload feature (for profile pictures and account logos), the following settings need to be defined.

 ### Amazon S3